Prioritize yourself. I know. It sounds great but how?

-Many years ago, I heard an Indigenous elder tell us to take care of ourselves first.
+Many years ago, I heard an Indigenous elder tell a group of us to take care of ourselves first.
 It was an eye-opener.
 I heard that teaching over and over again by many elders, including Dan and May Lou Smoke pictured here, and thank Spirit I did.

 I was a single mom at the time, and these elders weren’t talking about neglecting our children.

 They were talking about making sure we don’t neglect ourselves.

 Those of us who really love helping others often struggle with two things: